kristintsk/Networking-for-Web-Developers/README.md

      - ICMP (protocol used by ping) and UDP (used by basic DNS lookups) do not have TCP flags or sequence numbers.

 - **Ping**\
-Ping is a way to test wheather the computer is able to send and receive web requests.
+A ping is a signal sent to a host that requests a response.
+It serves two primary purposes:
+     - to check if the host is available
+     - to measure how long the response takes.
 Ping measures the round-trip time for messages sent from the originating host to a destination computer that are echoed back to the source.
-     - Ping is simpler than HTTP, but HTTP is not based on ping.

 - **Traceroute/Tracert**\
 Traceroute shows all the hops involved in getting a traffic from client to a distant server - it will display the route, all the IP addresses of all the routers that it took for traffic to get there.